apptainer/apptainer-userdocs/gpu.rst

 ``nvidia-container-runtime`` explicitly binds the devices into the container dependent on the value of ``NVIDIA_VISIBLE_DEVICES``.

-To control which GPUs are used in a {Project} container that is run with ``--nv`` you can set ``{ENVPREFIX}ENV_CUDA_VISIBLE_DEVICES`` before running the container, or ``CUDA_VISIBLE_DEVICES`` inside the container.
+To control which GPUs are used in {aProject} container that is run with ``--nv`` you can set ``{ENVPREFIX}ENV_CUDA_VISIBLE_DEVICES`` before running the container, or ``CUDA_VISIBLE_DEVICES`` inside the container.
 This variable will limit the GPU devices that CUDA programs see.